 Per is Professor of Business History at Copenhagen Business School - with a special interest in financial crises and the role of banks and central banks in the interwar period.
 He will be giving a talk entitled "Making Sense of Crisis: Central Bankers and Uncertainty in the 1931 Austrian Twin Crisis".

-Alice is a Lecturer in International Development at King's College London, Faculty Associate at the Center for International Development at Harvard's Kennedy School, and author of the forthcoming The Great Gender Divergence.
+Dr Alice Evans is a Senior Lecturer at King’s College London, and currently writing The Great Gender Divergence.
+This book examines why all countries have become more gender equal, but why some are more gender equal than others.
 She is also the host of the excellent 'Rocking Our Priors' podcast - which has featured guests such as Daron Acemoglu and Branko Milanovic.
+Alice will be giving a talk entitled "Ten Thousand Years of Patriarchy".